 Students dismissed for academic reasons may apply for readmission after an absence of at least one semester.
-Readmission application and required forms may be obtained from Admissions or the Registrar's Office.
+Readmission application and required forms may be obtained at the top of the college website guptoncollege.edu.

 CONDUCT

 The College expects that its students will, at all times, conduct themselves as responsible adults which includes professional conduct within social media.
 Specific rules and regulations governing the conduct of students are found in the Student Handbook.
 Handbooks are available to all students on the College website.
 Three of the most important regulations are as follows: